 2. Improved health care outcomes, at scale

-Additionally, organizations are building the data and analytics infrastructure that will support value-based contracting with providers (through data sharing and decision support), with the goal to improve population health.
+Additionally, organisations are building the data and analytics infrastructure that will support value-based contracting with providers (through data sharing and decision support), with the goal to improve population health.
 Regulatory mandates on interoperability are helping these efforts.

 3. Increased operational efficiency